 Adams was 3 for 4 with a double and a steal.
 She also scored the team’s run on a sacrifice fly from Addy Whitaker.

 For Manteno, there will be some major challenges ahead.
-After the Herscher series wraps up, they will face a Joliet Catholic team that received votes in the latest 2A poll and then an unbeaten Seneca team ranked third in 2A.
+After the Herscher series wraps up they will play Joliet Catholic, who received votes in the latest 2A poll, and then unbeaten Seneca, ranked third in 2A.

 They then play a pair against Coal City, with the ICE title very much still in play.
-Next they host a dangerous 4A Bradley-Bourbonnais team, before wrapping things up among a talented field at the Rockridge Tournament in Iowa and heading into the playoffs.
+Next they host a dangerous 4A Bradley-Bourbonnais team before wrapping things up among a talented field at the Rockridge Tournament in Iowa before heading into the playoffs.

 Head coach Josh Carlile said this deliberately difficult stretch can help the team get primed for a postseason run.